 Researchers previously detected influenza A(H1N1)pdm09 (formerly known as Human Swine Influenza) viruses in pigs sampled in Hong Kong.
 Local experts considered that the influenza A(H1N1)pdm09 virus detected in pigs was transmitted from humans to pigs.
 Swine influenza viruses circulating in pigs might infect humans in rare occasions.
 Seasonal Influenza vaccination of the pig-related industry workers can prevent seasonal influenza among them, and hence minimise the chance of concomitant infections of human seasonal influenza and swine influenza viruses in either humans or pigs.
 This in turn minimises the risk of genetic re-assortment and eventual emergence of a novel influenza A virus.

-Seasonal influenza vaccination is recommended for children 6 months to 11 years for reducing influenza related complications such as excess hospitalisations or deaths.
-Studies in overseas have shown that vaccinating young school children may potentially reduce school absenteeism and influenza transmission in the community.
+Seasonal influenza vaccination is recommended for children 6 months to 11 years to reduce influenza-related complications such as excess hospitalisations or deaths.
+Overseas studies have shown that vaccinating young school-aged children may potentially reduce school absenteeism and influenza transmission in the community.

 C. Seasonal influenza vaccine

-The egg-based quadrivalent influenza vaccines recommended by the SCVPD for the 2021-22 season contain the following:
+The egg-based quadrivalent influenza vaccines recommended by the Scientific Committee on Vaccine Preventable Diseases (SCVPD) for the 2023/24 season contain the following:

-If trivalent influenza vaccine is being used, the influenza B component shall contain a B/Washington/02/2019-like virus.
+If trivalent influenza vaccine is being used, the influenza B component shall contain a B/Austria/1359417/2021 (B/Victoria lineage)-like virus.

 Inactivated influenza vaccine (IIV), recombinant influenza vaccine (RIV) and live attenuated influenza vaccine (LAIV) are recommended for use in Hong Kong by SCVPD.
 For IIVs, quadrivalent IIV is preferred to trivalent IIV due to the additional protection against one more lineage of influenza B offered by quadrivalent IIV.
 Depending on individual brand, most IIVs are recommended for use among people six months of age or older, including those who are healthy, pregnant women and those with chronic medical problems.
 RIV is recommended for use in individuals of 18 years of age or above.
 For LAIV, which is a quadrivalent vaccine, it can be used for people 2 to 49 years of age except those who are pregnant, immunocompromised or with other contraindications (please refer to Question 19 for details).
 The package inserts for individual products should always be referred to when deciding which vaccine to give.